 You definitely won’t look out of place if you do decide to wear your best formal wear.

 To learn more about Royal Caribbean’s formal nights, including what you definitely can’t wear, check out this post:

 P&O Cruises vs Royal Caribbean – Dress Codes and Dining

-Guests looking for a traditional cruise experience which includes formal nights and dress codes would enjoy a P&O cruise.
+Guests looking for a more traditional cruise experience which includes formal nights and dress codes would enjoy a P&O cruise.

 Guests who prefer to be more flexible and relaxed may prefer a Royal Caribbean cruise.

 P&O Cruises tend to attract an older passenger demographic on their older ships.
 Iona and Arvia are more family-orientated, and you will find many families with children onboard.

 The majority of guests on P&O Cruise are British – as opposed to Royal Caribbean where you will find Americans, British, and many other nationalities on board.